-Dune Ridge Trail is a 4.3 mile moderately trafficked loop trail located near Muskegon, MI that features a lake and is rated as moderate.
+Dune Ridge Trail is a 4.3 mile moderately trafficked loop trail located near Muskegon, Michigan that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is an awesome trail system for getting lost (but in a comfortable way provided it's early enough in the day!!!) ...the sand padded trails are rich with moss and mushrooms.
 Fall is the best time to explore when there are no crowds and girl and dog can be free!!!

 Second trip- we took the ranger recommended "easy" loop to Lost Lake, then ended up on the "Hearty Hiker" trail back.
 Knowing the map wasn't accurate helped make this loop go smoothly.
 Beautiful views atop the ridges.

 Trip one netted a view of nesting eagles, and we took the fairly difficult dune trail back from the rv lots.
 Harder than the "difficult" rated forest hike, IMHO.

 Then we got lost because the map we had doesn't show the trails the way they actually are.
 My tip would be to snap a pic of the state park map at the rangers station- much more accurate than the paper hiking map they hand out.